I’ve been listening and learning

 Outwardly expressing mourning with lamentation, crying (seemingly endless), and writing a lot (as evidenced here), work better for me and have helped me cope.
 When the waves of darkness overtake I have finally learned to reach out and not internalize.

-Therefore, healing is not a destination, but the process that provides the tools to deal with the darkness when it knocks on the door.
+Therefore, maybe healing is not a destination, but the process that provides the tools to deal with the darkness when it knocks on the door.
 When on the road to healing, darkness includes rays of light to grab onto.
-But the process is life-long.
+But the process may be life-long.

 I could never stop loving my Love.
 He will always creep into my thoughts through memories, visits, funny things that remind me, his daughter’s sense of humor, anniversaries, 430, 626, 777, and other things that are better off unsaid.